Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 If you plan on staying in Ko Lanta, you’ll want to choose the perfect resort, hotel, or hostel.
 Here’s what we suggest:

-If you want all of the fancy frills like a spa, an infinity pool, and jacuzzis, check out Layana Resort & Spa.
+If you want all of the fancy frills like a spa, an infinity pool, jacuzzis, and daily room service, check out Layana Resort & Spa, one of the best hotels in Ko Lanta.
 With ocean views, a fitness center, and included (exceptional) breakfast, what else could you want?

 Prices start at $149 for more basic rooms and increase in price from there.